luisdiazhr/Continuous-Control/Report.md

 | TAU soft update target | 1e-3     |

 ## 4. Results
-The environment takes 103 episodes to be solved!
+The environment takes 103 episodes to be solved.
+Weights of both the actor and the critic networks are stored in `checkpoint_actor.pth` and `checkpoint_critic.pth` respectively.
+The scores are shown in the following figure:
 ![rewards](reward_plot.png "Rewards")

 ## 5. Future work